esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/praktische_info/_index.en.md

 # Practical Information

 ## Edition 2025
 Welcome to Fantasy Court 2025!
 This edition of the festival will take place on June 8 in Eindhoven on the TU/e campus, from 11:00 to 18:00!
-As soon as the information is made public, you will be able to find an overview of our program, the registered vendors and organizations, and a list of activites on the [Programme page.]({{< ref "/programma_2025" >}}) To help you find your way here, we have also included some more practical info:
+As soon as the information is made public, you will be able to find an overview of our program, the registered vendors and organizations, and a list of activities on the [Programme page.]({{< ref "/programma_2025" >}}) To help you find your way here, we have also included some more practical info:

 ## Facilities
 There are a number of food stalls at the event.
 There is also a tap for free water nearby (but no free cups, so bring your own mug or bottle).
 There will be a mobile toilet unit set up at the event, including a large stall for those with mobility aids or large costumes.